Steamboat Springs On and Off the Slopes

 Hike Near Town

 The trails at Fiskcreek Falls, just four miles above the town, were shoveled and walkable despite a good foot of snow on the ground the day we visited.
 A 15-minute walk uphill gives you a good view of the valley.
 Head back to the parking lot and a 5-minute walk downhill (it’s longer coming back) takes you to a scenic bridge below the falls.
-The Scenery was Frozenesque and the distances are manageable for kids five and up.
+The scenery was Frozenesque and the distances are manageable for kids five and up.

 Learn About Colorado

 The small Tread of the Pioneers Museum, located in a stately Victorian house in the center of town, pleasantly surprised us.
 Half the space is preserved as a 19th century Victorian Home.
 The other half has exhibits on pioneer life, Native Americans and local skiing.
 Highlights included a traveling candy salesman’s case (with the original candy!) and the equipment for special night skiers who cover themselves with lights.
-Ask for the scavenger-hunt at the front desk; figuring out riddles and finding the items helped to pull TT into the exhibits.
+Ask for the scavenger-hunt at the front desk for kids; figuring out riddles and finding the items helped to pull TT into the exhibits.

 Tip: Steamboat has a large, modern library.
 With a brightly decorated kids section and comfy armchairs throughout, it’s a good place to keep very small children warm and occupied.

-Warm up in Town
+Warm up in Town: Dining

 Outdoor activity makes a family hungry.
 Several storeowners directed us to Carl’s Tavern, a busy sports bar at night, but a kid-friendly restaurant at lunchtime.
 Homemade chicken-pot pie, grilled cheese and onion rings were spot on.
 Locals also like Freshies for made-from scratch sandwiches, salads and egg dishes.